mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!CAUTION]
-> If you are using `npm`, make sure to delete `yarn.lock` file first before running installing dependencies.
+> If you are using `npm`, make sure to delete `yarn.lock` file first before installing dependencies.

 4. Deploy via Pulumi: